-“You are, because of what happened when we were little,” Dante is referring to a time when Marquis tried to drink milk, and full vampyre’s cannot digest human food so young.
+“You are, because of what happened when we were little,” Dante is referring to a time when Marquis tried to drink milk, and born vampyre’s cannot digest human food so young.

 Marquis gives me his undivided attention, “Tell him, will you.”

-On a sigh, I say, “I haven’t explored that side of you as of yet, but it seems Dante is speaking the truth.”
+On a sigh, I say, “I haven’t explored that side of you yet, but it seems Dante is speaking the truth.”
 Which is true.
-When my vampyre’s reach a certain age, their bodies should be able to withstand alcohol first and limited foods as they get older.
+When my vampyre’s reach a certain age, their bodies should be able to withstand alcohol first, and limited foods as they get older.

 Marquis lets that settle and Dante taunts him.
 “You’re just being a coward.”

 Marquis says to me, “You couldn’t have simply pacified me for the moment?”
 He wanted me to lie, for his sake.
 I attempt to open my mouth, to defend my words but Marquis prattled on.
 “Why is it that between Dante and I, there seems to be an unfair advantage?”